 An important feature of FYS is that the professor serves as faculty advisor for each of the students in his or her section of FYS.
 The students in each section stay together for both semesters, developing a sense of community and continuity.

-Courses fulfilling the Gender Requirement use gender as a primary focus both of student perspectives and course content.
+We are all - male and female - gendered beings.
+Gender shapes collective human perspectives and actions, while strongly influencing our individual experiences.
+Liberally educated students should be aware of their gendered identity, and how it affects their place in the world.
+Courses fulfilling this requirement use gender as a primary focus for analysis of course content.
 In addition, because gender cannot be considered in a vacuum, courses discuss how gender intersects with categories of race, class, ethnicity, nationality, or sexuality.
 Finally, courses fulfilling the Gender Requirement explore the connections between local experiences of gender and the relevant structural and theoretical contexts of the course.

 The Ethics Common Seminar helps students develop the ability to recognize ethical issues, examine them form multiple perspectives and articulate the reasoned arguments that support their normative judgments as a means of developing their ability to make responsible decisions.

 Course topics will vary based on the expertise of the instructor but are chosen specifically because they are debatable and widen the field of moral vision.
 Junior or Senior standing is a prerequisite for this course.